MicrosoftDocs/microsoft-community-training/microsoft-community-training/content-management/create-content/create-learning-path/create-a-learning-path.md

 9. Select the **Organization** for the Learning Path.
 By default, it is assigned to a default organization.

     > [!Note]
-    > If your instance is Multi-Tenant enabled, refer [Steps to enable Global Content across multi-tenants](../../content-management/content-management-overview.md#steps-to-enable-global-content-across-multi-tenants).
+    > If your instance is Multi-Tenant enabled, refer [Enabling Global Content across multi-tenant enabled instances](../../content-management-overview.md#enabling-global-content-across-multi-tenant-enabled-instances), to have common Learning paths enabled across organizations.

 10. Click or tap **Create** button to create the Learning Path.